The 13 Best Electric Unicycles, Tried and Tested

 Riding an electric unicycle may look daunting, but the learning curve is both quick and enjoyable.

-We surveyed 281 EUC riders on how long it took to reach a practical riding level (start, move, turn, stop):
+Based on our survey of 281 EUC riders regarding time to reach a practical level (start, move, turn, stop):

 Can You Ride an EUC in Rain or Snow?

-Light rain and damp roads are manageable on most wheels but try to avoid heavy rain.
-Larger knobby tires and suspension all aid in maintaining traction on slippy surfaces.
-Avoid mud, standing water, and icy patches as you risk hydroplaning.
+Light rain and damp roads are generally manageable, but avoid heavy rain.
+Larger knobby tires and suspension improve traction on slippery surfaces.
+Avoid mud, deep standing water, and ice to prevent hydroplaning.

-After riding in wet conditions, dry off the EUC and store it in a warm, dry, and well-ventilated place to allow excess moisture to evaporate.
-This decreases the risk of water creeping into electronic components.
+After wet rides, dry the EUC thoroughly and store it in a warm, dry, ventilated area to reduce the risk of water ingress into electronic components.

 What Safety Gear Should You Wear for an EUC?